citation-file-format/citation-file-format/.github/ISSUE_TEMPLATE/20_feature.md

 ---
 name: Schema/format enhancement
-about: I have an idea for how to improve the Citation File Format or its schema
+about: I have an idea for how to improve the Citation File Format schema
 title: ''
 labels: 'enhancement'
 assignees: ''